-Last but not least, if you had a pop-up message when you first opened Navigator for the day and dismissed it, then decided that perhaps you should have read it — you can find it here by switching from Conversations to Notifications.
+Last but not least, if you had a pop-up message when you first opened Navigator for the day (like this one) and dismissed it, then decided that perhaps you should have read it — you can find it here by switching from Conversations to Notifications.

 One of the coolest features that we haven’t covered yet is deck plans!
 Can’t remember whether the spa is forward or aft?
 Head for the Explore tab and click the little ship on the top left.